thescientist13/greenwood-starter-presentation/README.md

 # greenwood-starter-presentation

-Greenwood plugin and kickstarter repo for creating and authoring a slide deck from markdown, powered by [**GreenwoodJS**](https://www.greenwoodjs.io/)!  ♻️
+Greenwood plugin and kick-starter repo for creating and authoring a slide deck from markdown, powered by [**GreenwoodJS**](https://www.greenwoodjs.io/)!  ♻️

 ![greenwood-starter-presentation](./.github/images/greenwood-starter-presentation.png)